-A generation ago, the City of Portland retained Victor Gruen, a Boston-based consultant, to aid the City in drafting a long-term traffic plan for the City.
-In the early 1970's, Portland was losing much of its vitality to the suburbs, with significant office, retail, and residential development taking place in such places as South Portland, Scarborough, and Falmouth, among others.
-The result of the consultant's efforts was Patterns for Progress, a document that visioned a city far more accessible to the automobile than
+In 1967, the City of Portland retained Gruen, a consultant singlehandedly known for the conception of the American shopping mall, to aid the City in drafting a long-term traffic plan for the City.
+In the late 1960's, Portland was facing the potential loss of much of its vitality to the suburbs, with significant office, retail, and residential development taking place in such places as South Portland, Scarborough, and Falmouth, The result of the among others. consultant's efforts was Patterns for Progress, a document that visioned a city far more accessible to the automobile than the city that existed.
+It highlighted many major proposals for downtown, including the following: